InfiniteCS/openstack_mistral/resource_optimization/README.md

 ```
  **Note:** If you had any issue in Java PyV8 engine while executing the yaml do this additionally. **Restart your machine**

-**Yaml in a nutshell**: It contains five tasks namely shutoff_vm_detail, calculate_hours, create_snapshot send_email and delete_vm.
+**Yaml in a nutshell**: It contains five tasks namely shutoff_vm_detail, calculate_hours, create_snapshot, send_email and delete_vm.
 Each and every tasks having mistral actions.

 ## Following are the brief of every actions: